 In 2015 police again arrested Karamatsu for DUI.
 He was then deputy prosecutor in the Honolulu prosecutor’s office.
 Karamatsu resigned several days after his arrest.

 The court found him guilty.
-It sentenced him to five days in jail and fine of $1,000.
+As a result, it sentenced him to five days in jail and fine of $1,000.

 In 2008, police arrested state Sen. Ron Menor for DUI.
 His BAC was 0.147% on a screening.